-In particular, the inverse distance ladder (IDL) provides a novel method measuring $H_0$ and $\Omega_\mathrm{K}$ by calibrating the SN absolute magnitude $M_\mathrm{B}$ through anchoring the BAO sound horizon $r_\mathrm{d}$.
-It is customary to construct an IDL using CMB prior, but this approach involves early-time information that may be unhelpful for alleviating the $H_0$ tension.
-Therefore, one can instead use late-time observations to calibrate BAO and SN, such as cosmic chronometer (CC) data, as noted in Refs.~\cite{Cai:2021weh, Cai:2022dkh}.
-In addition, emerging late-time probes such as strong gravitational lensing (SGL)~\cite{Birrer:2020tax,Taubenberger:2019qna,Du:2023zsz,Zhang:2023eup}, gamma-ray bursts (GRB)~\cite{Demianski:2016zxi,Amati:2018tso}, and quasars~\cite{Lusso:2020pdb,Wei:2020suh} can also be employed to construct the IDL.
-However, when using the IDL to measure $H_0$ and $\Omega_\mathrm{K}$, differences arising from specific cosmological model assumptions cannot be neglected.
+The inverse distance ladder (IDL) provides a novel method for measuring $H_0$ and $\Omega_\mathrm{K}$ by calibrating the SN absolute magnitude $M_\mathrm{B}$ through anchoring the BAO sound horizon $r_\mathrm{d}$.
+To avoid early-time CMB priors that may be unhelpful for alleviating the $H_0$ tension, one can instead use late-time observations to calibrate BAO and SN.
+These include cosmic chronometer (CC) data~\cite{Cai:2021weh,Cai:2022dkh}, strong gravitational lensing (SGL)~\cite{Taubenberger:2019qna,Birrer:2020tax,Du:2023zsz,Zhang:2023eup}, gamma-ray bursts (GRB)~\cite{Demianski:2016zxi,Amati:2018tso}, and quasars~\cite{Lusso:2020pdb,Wei:2020suh}.
+However, when using the IDL, differences arising from specific cosmological model assumptions cannot be neglected.